-As 50 percent of the UK's energy, and 40 percent of the UK's food, is "from abroad", the country "has vital interests in having the ability to engage globally, but that engagement will no longer be on our terms alone".
+As 50 percent of the UK's energy and 40 percent of its food is "from abroad", the country "has vital interests in having the ability to engage globally, but that engagement will no longer be on our terms alone".
 However, while in recent wars "the opposition had no peer capabilities and could pose no military threat" to the UK, the conflicts "have not required the full mobilisation of the military or any motivation of civilian society" and "given us the impression we can afford war at two percent GDP", despite the UK needing "£7 billion just to our current force up to effectiveness".

-Moreover, "mixed success" in these conflicts is also said to have "left a bad aftertaste" with "no appetite for intervention" among the British public and politicians, and UK armed forces "cannot themselves speak out and say ‘we are broken'…as that would breach the rules of democratic control".
+Moreover, "mixed success" in these conflicts is said to have "left a bad aftertaste" with the British public and politicians, leaving them with "no appetite for intervention".
+As a result, UK armed forces "cannot themselves speak out and say ‘we are broken'…as that would breach the rules of democratic control".

 Barrons goes on to despair that the subordination of the military to civil servants and ministers in the Ministry of Defence means "the military do not do policy" — a state of affairs he believes must be radically changed, with the armed forces removed from government control and transformed into "an independent body outside politics".